Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/group-by/tricks.md

-All queries and datasets are unique, so in different situations different hacks could work better or worsen.
+All queries and datasets are unique, so in different situations different hacks could work better or worse.

 ### PreFilter values before GROUP BY